DanielBryars/leeds-msc-ai-fp/LeedsMsc/Proposal.md

 ## Expectation

+#### Taxonomy
+Create a detailed review and taxonomy of foundation models which can help in this area,
+#### Prototype
-My expectation would be a detailed review and taxonomy of foundation models which can help in this area, and a working prototype on the bench using SO100 robots (I have 2 on order).
-I also have access to hardware and a test warehouse with real bins and items I will definitely collect real images but it's unlikely that there will be enough time to implement the design using a real UR robot.
+Create a working prototype on the bench using RGBD (photoneo) and SO100 robots (I have 2 on order).

+#### Evaluation
+Evaluate and document the performance of the bench system

+#### Stretch
+implement the design using a real UR robot.

 ## Plan